nicklafferty/craftycody/content/life/south-padre-island-tx.md

 I also assumed it was similar enough to Galveston which, bless them, isn't that great of a beach.
 The gulf is usually pretty brown too.
 I figured I'd always have to fly to go to decent beaches and that was just the way of it.

 Until I started doing some research into South Padre.
-Since it's so far south, it benefits from the tropical climate of Mexico and more closely resembles Miami than it does Galveston.
+Since it's so far south, it benefits from the tropical climate of Mexico and, since it's a long island, more closely resembles Miami than it does Galveston.

+Fast forward a few months and my husband gets the idea to take his parents on a vacation and lands on South Padre.
+It's a beach, it's driveable, and we can bring our dog who had never seen the ocean before.

 Beach